ishmamt/Air-Hockey/README.md

 - *main.py*
     > This is the script that has the main loop and almost every constant can be maniulated from here.

-It also has  *gameBG.jpg* , the background image used for the game window and  *bgMusic.mp3* , the background music
+It also has  *gameBG.jpg* , the background image 🖼 and  *bgMusic.mp3* , the background music 🎵 .

-## Future Plans:
+## Future Plans 📝

 This project is by no means polished.
 It still has a few bugs.
 Some of the fiels that I want to improve upon are: